doyleyoung/AndroidDayToDay/README.md

 This repo contains an importable Eclipse Android project.
 Instructions to set up Eclipse Android development are available [here].
 You need to include [AppBarCompat] and [NineOldAndroids] as library dependencies.
 You will also need to include [Joda Time] as a dependency.
+Finally, if you want to enable crash reporting you will need to sign up for [Crashlytics].
 Once you have imported the project and included the libraries, a Project -> Clean is usually all that is necessary.
 If you have any further questions, please let me know.

 Developed by
 ============